TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 # Some examples

-Lets say there are new features involving integrating with third parties that will consume our fancy new API that was just built in a hurry for a PoC in the next Quarter.
+Let's say there are new features involving integrating with third parties that will consume our fancy new API that was just built in a hurry for a PoC in the next Quarter.
 We had identified some tech debt related to speed on that part of the codebase, like not enough tests, or some code that needs refactor because it was just a PoC.
 We know that this will impact the time to market, so we can anticipate and just focus as technical goal for the sprints to "improve the time to market for new API features" before we start working on the stories.
-Or maybe we are expecting a peak in our services because some Company OKRs (go sales, :moneybag: go!), and we need to focus on improving our `O`perations stuff, like monitoring, scaling or making the jobs resilient and parallelizable.
+Or maybe we are expecting a peak in our services because some Company OKRs (go sales, :moneybag: go!), and we need to focus on improving our operations stuff, like monitoring, scaling or making the jobs resilient and parallelizable.

 # Technical Debt